• Menu

 While it’s not going to solve any medical conditions, its soothing warmth of honey, spices and lemon might help you feel better!

-Hot Bourbon Toddy
+A Hot Bourbon Toddy is a traditional seasonal favourite.

-A Bit about Kentucky Bourbon
+A Bit About Kentucky Bourbon and Bourbon Cocktails

 The Kentucky Bourbon Trail features a stop in Lawrenceburg, Kentucky.
 During my visit I met Master Distiller Jimmy Russell at Wild Turkey Distillery and learned about the craft of distilling fine bourbon.